Weatherspoons/Notes/Guide to Star Trek Online.md

 You want to kill your target as fast as possible, so any dmg that bypasses shields is good.
 Lorca console may be of use too.

+You are also advised to use dirty tricks.
+For example carrier wave shield hacking trait will drop shields for 5 sec on execution of any Intel ability.
+Well guess what, theres an Intel ability called subspace beacon with 5sec cd.

 Regarding cptn space skills, you need to calc how much does each of the 3 slots give you.
 Even if it sounds logical to put 3 points into shpen, I advise against it, since the gain is small.
 Always look for what gives most where, then stack it there.
 For example, ships weapons are ideal for crtd or dmg mods.